 Something all kids in America should learn: How our government works here in the United States.

-When teaching kids about government, teach that, “We have three branches,” VanEeuwan says, and kids should know, “Who makes laws?
+When teaching kids about government, teach that, “We have three branches,” VanEeuwen says, and kids should know, “Who makes laws?
 (What are) the rules of the Supreme Court?”

 There are resources online to help kids understand and learn about our branches of government, how laws are made and more.

-Another great way to learn more about how government works, even on a local level, is to take your child to an open coffee chat or meeting with a politician.
-You can meet their staff and learn more about what their job is this way, Langenderfer says.
+Another great way to learn more about how government works, even at a local level, is to take your child to an open coffee chat or meeting with a politician.
+Families can meet their staff and learn more about what their job is this way, Langenderfer says.

 7. Our responsibilities as citizens